newrelic/newrelic-node-examples/messaging-app/README.md

 PORT=3000 NEW_RELIC_LICENSE_KEY=<Your New Relic License Key> npm start
 ```

-This will start an Express app tied to a local-only toy messaging application at `http://localhost:3000`, with three endpoints: `/` for getting messages, `/publish` with a GET query parameter `msg` for publishing a message, and `/subscribe` for starting a message subscription to the `main` queue.
+This will start an Express app tied to a local-only Nifty Messages toy application at `http://localhost:3000`, with four endpoints: `/` for getting messages, `/purge` for purging a queue, `/publish` with a GET query parameter `msg` for publishing a message, and `/subscribe` for starting a message subscription to the `main` queue.
+All endpoints also accept a `queueName` GET parameter, which defaults to `main`.

 4. Make requests to the application